-Lieberman writes that the content of the books of Homer (Sifrei hamiros or Sifrei miros) 'was well known in certain Jewish circles in Palestine' and some Jews enjoyed the charm of Homer's style and plots.
-However, he affirms, 'it is very hard to prove that the Rabbis made direct use of the Odyssey or the Iliad', even in order to laugh at them.14 A. A. Halewy, on the other hand, found a series
+Lieberman writes that the content of the books of Homer [Sifre hamiros or Sifre miros) 'was well known in certain Jewish circles in Palestine, and some Jews enjoyed the charm of Homer's style and plots.
+However, he affirms, 'it is very hard to prove that the Rabbis made direct use of the Odyssey or the Iliad,' even in order to laugh at them (Lieberman 1994: 100-114; Lieberman 1994a: 115-127).
+A. A. Halewy, on the other hand, found a series of parallels and allusions (Halewy 1963: 229-250; id.
+1972: 18-36).
+But what is involved is frequently an external similarity, not a quotation or explicit repetition of the mythological story.

-The question one should ask is why more complete details from the mythology - other than isolated mentions of the Centaur monster and the sirens (in Genesis Rabbah 23,6) and a few other allusions - were not incorporated into . the frame of Jewish mythic thought.
+The question one should ask is why more complete details from the mythology - other than isolated mentions of the Centaur monster and the sirens (in Genesis Rabba 23,6) and a few other allusions - were not incorporated into the frame of Jewish mythic thought.
 Why is there this disparity between the positive attitude (and widespread use) of the Greek parable literature and the negative attitude to mythology?
-The Sages' contempt for idolatry cannot serve as a full explanation, as Lieberman suggests, since the mythological tales were not necessarily connected with idol worship and could, of course, be interpreted metaphorically or allegorically16 or even receive a euhemeristic interpretation.
-The scant use of elements from Greek mythology is even more surprising when one considers that the Sages could have considered many mythological stories simply as folk tales (Märchen)17 or could even have accepted their "historicized" (euhemeristic) interpretation.
+The Sages' contempt for idolatry cannot serve as a full explanation, as Lieberman suggests, since the mythological tales were not necessarily connected with idol worship and could, of course, be interpreted metaphorically or allegorically7 or even receive a euhemeristic interpretation.
+The scant use of elements from Greek mythology is even more surprising when one considers that the Sages could have considered many mythological stories simply as folk tales (Märchen)8 or could even have accepted their "historicized" (euhemeristic) interpretation.
 From the Sages' point of view, the world of Greek mythology could thus have been seen as a rich world of folktales belonging to the realm of the literature and popular culture of their surrounding culture.
-The mythological literature would have enriched the world of the Sages, not only with tales about gods and goddesses, but also with stories about the exploits of human heroes,
+The mythological literature would have enriched the world of the Sages, not only with tales about gods and goddesses, but also with stories about the exploits of human heroes.